 Plenty of research has been conducted on the psychology of lines, and much of that research agrees: most queue-based frustration is caused by a combination of boredom and a lack of information.

 Fortunately, the research has shown that providing accurate information helps travellers feel more in control, thanks to clear expectations.
-Highlighting just how crucial it is, the 2019 Airport Delight Report found that as many as 77 percent of passengers want wait time data.
+Highlighting just how crucial it is, the 2019 Airport Delight Report found that as many as 77 per cent of passengers want wait time data.

-New technology, however, is taking the guesswork out of airport operations.
+Passenger Predictability, however, is taking the guesswork out of airport operations.

 From queue time to flow insight